 Phone SIM Card

 If you want to buy a brand new SIM card, do it only if you are staying for a longer period as it will take at least 8 hours to activate.
 In case, shops also have already activated SIM cards, so you might prefer those even if a little more expensive.
 When you buy a SIM card, a copy of your passport is needed.
-If you are traveling to different states, usually a roaming charge will apply, so ask the phone shop about it when you buy the card.
+If you are travelling to different states, usually a roaming charge will apply, so ask the phone shop about it when you buy the card.

 I wholeheartedly recommend you buy a VPN.
 It’s super important not only to access websites filtered by local governments but also, and more importantly, to prevent online theft that is becoming so common.
 When we travel, we want to stay in touch with the rest of the world and we connect to whatever WiFi we find, often not secure.
 A VPN saves your transactions and keeps your online browsing safe.